-The Night Eats the World is a 2018 French horror feature film directed by Dominique Rocher from a screenplay co-written with Jérémie Guez and Guillaume Lemans, based on Pit Agarmen’s novel La nuit a dévoré le monde.
+The Night Eats the World is a 2018 French horror film directed by Dominique Rocher from a screenplay co-written with Jérémie Guez and Guillaume Lemans, based on Pit Agarmen’s novel La nuit a dévoré le monde.
 The movie stars Anders Danielsen Lie, Dennis Lavant and Golshifteh Farahani.

 Plot: